T-Mobile 5G Internet Gateway (TMO-G5AR) Antenna Guide

 Experiencing weak signal or connectivity issues with your T-Mobile 5GAR Gateway?

-External MIMO antennas can help improve signal strength and stability, particularly in areas with marginal coverage.
+External MIMO antennas or moving the gateway outside can help improve signal strength and stability, particularly in areas with marginal coverage.

 Got one of T-Mobile's older gateways?
 You'll want to check out our other hotspot guides.